ManriCamachoP/AeroDB/README.md

-# Airport Management DataBase in Central America using Python and SQL
+# Airport Management DataBase in Florida, United States of America using Python and SQL

 This repository contains the implementation of a MySQL database designed for managing information about airports in Florida, USA.